 Problem is, the next morning she wakes up without being able to remember a thing but with the mother of all hangovers.
 Did she do something stupid?
 While she cannot remember anything, Kostas was clearly in her apartment but what happened?

-Hera has a message to deliver: one that needs to be given in person and involves flying all the way from Melbourne to Skaithos.
+Hera has a message to deliver: one that needs to be given in person and involves flying all the way from Melbourne to Skiathos.
 The only problem is that the message is for Kostas who seems to have disappeared.

 When their paths collide, Jenny and Hera do not get off to the best of starts but before long they are acting as if they have been friends for years.
 Together, they are determined to find out what has happened to Kostas, regardless of how dangerous it becomes, and danger is on the horizon.

-This is a romance story with a difference which I almost want to call it a cozy-crime romance.
+This is a romance story with a difference that I almost want to call it a cozy-crime romance.
 It is a tale that highlights that if you love someone you need to fight for them no matter what and that is exactly what Hera is doing.
-Regardless of how precarious things get, Hera along with the help of both Jenny and Lizzie, is determined to find Kostas before it is too late for either of them.
+Regardless of how precarious things get, Hera along with the help of both Jenny and Lizzie is determined to find Kostas before it is too late for either of them.

 At the same time, Jenny is having a little romance all of her own with a mystery man who likes to keep things close to his chest.
 With a wife and a job that keeps taking him away from the island will this fledgling relationship turn into anything more than a holiday fling?